KeyboardKit supports 61 locales and comes packed with powerful features.

 KeyboardKit lets you route text to other destinations than the main app, for instance a text field within the keyboard extension itself.

 KeyboardKit supports both LTR (left-to-right) and RTL (right-to-left) locales, such as Arabic, Persian, Kurdish Sorani etc.

 ⚙️ System Settings

 KeyboardKit has tools for accessing and linking to an app’s keyboard settings, which makes it easy for a user to enable a keyboard, give it full access etc.

 👑 KeyboardKit Pro

-If you want to take your keyboard to the next level, KeyboardKit Pro is a license-based extension that unlocks pro features like localized system keyboards, input sets, layouts and callout actions, local and remote autocomplete engines, emoji skintone support etc.
+If you want to take things to the next level, KeyboardKit Pro unlocks features like localized system keyboards and services, local and remote autocomplete, dictation, emoji skintone support etc.